-In quantum chemistry calculations, the correlation energy is defined as the energy error of the Hartree-Fock wavefunction, that is, the difference between the Hartree-Fock limit energy and the exact solution of the nonrelativistic Schrödinger equation [1].
-Different types of electron correlation are often distinguished in quantum chemistry such as dynamical and nondynamical [2], radial versus angular correlation for atoms, left-right, in-out and, radial correlation for diatomic molecules, and weak and strong correlation for solids.
-There also exists other measures of electron correlation in the literature such as the statistical correlation coefficients [3] and more recently the Shannon entropy as a measure of the correlation strength [4-8].
+In quantum chemistry calculations, the correlation energy is defined as the energy error of the Hartree-Fock wave function, i.e., the difference between the Hartree-Fock limit energy and the exact solution of the nonrelativistic Schrödinger equation[1].
+Different types of electron correlation are often distinguished in quantum chemistry such as dynamical and nondynamical^[2], radial vs angular correlation for atoms, left-right, in-out and radial correlation for diatomic molecules and weak and strong correlation for solids.
+There also exists other measures of electron correlation in the literature such as the statistical correlation coefficients[3] and more recently the Shannon entropy as a measure of the correlation strength [4-8].
 Correlation of a quantum many-body state makes the one-particle density matrix nonidempotent.
-Therefore the Shannon entropy of the natural occupation numbers measures the correlation strength on the one-particle level [7].
-Electron correlations have a strong influence on many atomic, molecular [9], and solid properties [10].
-The concept of electron correlation as defined in quantum chemistry calculations is useful but not directly observable; that is, there is no operator in quantum mechanics that its measurement gives the correlation energy.
-Moreover, there are cases where the kinetic energy dominates the Coulomb repulsion between electrons, so the electron correlation alone fails as a correlation measure [6].
+Therefore, the Shannon entropy of the natural occupation numbers measures the correlation strength on the one-particle level [7].
+Electron correlations have a strong influence on many atomic, molecular[9], and solid properties[10].
+The concept of electron correlation as defined in quantum chemistry calculations is useful but not directly observable, i.e., there is no operator in quantum mechanics that its measurement gives the correlation energy.
+Moreover, there are cases where the kinetic energy dominates the Coulomb repulsion between electrons, the electron correlation alone fails as a correlation measure[6].

-Entanglement is a quantum mechanical property that describes a correlation between quantum mechanical systems and has no classical analogue [11-15].
-Schrödinger was the first to introduce these states and gave them the name "Verschränkung" to a correlation of quantum nature [16]: "For an entangled state the best possible knowledge of the whole does not include the best possible knowledge of its parts."
-Latter, Bell [17] defined entanglement as "a correlation that is stronger than any classical correlation."
-Thus it might be useful as an alternative measure of electron-electron correlation in quantum chemistry calculations.
+Entanglement is a quantum mechanical property that describes a correlation between quantum mechanical systems that has no classical analog[11-13, 15?].
+Schrödinger was the first to introduce these states and gave them the name "Verschränkung" to a correlation of quantum nature[16]: "For an entangled state the best possible knowledge of the whole does not include the best possible knowledge of its parts".
+Latter, Bell[17] defined entanglement as "A correlation that is stronger than any classical correlation".
+Thus, it might be useful as an alternative measure of electron-electron correlation in quantum chemistry calculations.

-Ever since the appearance of the famous EPR Gadanken experiment [18], the phenomenon of entanglement [19], which features the essential difference between classical and quantum physics, has received wide theoretical and experimental attention [17, 20-25].
-Generally, if two particles are in an entangled state then, even if the particles are physically separated by a great distance, they behave in some respects as a single entity rather than as two separate entities.
+Ever since the appearance of the famous EPR Gadanken experiment [18], the phenomenon of entanglement [19], which features the essential difference between classical and quantum physics, has received wide theoretical and experimental attentions [17, 20-25].
+Generally speaking, if two particles are in an entangled state then, even if the particles are physically separated by a great distance, they behave in some respects as a single entity rather than as two separate entities.
 There is no doubt that the entanglement has been lying in the heart of the foundation of quantum mechanics.

-A desire to understand quantum entanglement is fueled by the development of quantum computation, which started in the 1980s with the pioneering work of Benioff [26], Bennett [27], Deutsch [28], Feynman [29] and Landauer [30] but gathered momentum and research interest only after Peter Shor's revolutionary discovery [31] of a quantum computer algorithm in 1994 that would efficiently find the prime factors of composite integers.
-Since integer factorization is the basis for cryptosystems used for security nowadays, Shor's finding will have a profound effect on cryptography.
-The astronomical power of quantum computations has researchers all over the world racing to be the first to create a practical quantum computer.
+Recently a desire to understand the quantum entanglement is fueled by the development of quantum computation, which has started from 1980s with the pioneering work of Benioff[26], Bennett[27], Deutsch [28], Feynman[29] and Landauer[30] but gathered the momentum and much research interest only after the Peter Shor's revolutionary discovery[31] of a quantum computer algorithm in 1994 that would efficiently find the prime factors of composite integers.
+Since integer factorization is the basis for cryptoscystems used for security nowadays, Shor's finding will have a profound effect upon cryptography.
+The astronomical power of quantum computations has chased researchers all over the world racing to be the first to create a practical quantum computer.

-Besides quantum computations, entanglement has also been at the core of other active research such as quantum teleportation [32, 33], dense coding [34, 35], quantum communication [36], and quantum cryptography [37].
-It is believed that the conceptual puzzles posed by entanglement have now become a physical source of novel ideas that might result in applications.
+Besides quantum computations, entanglement has also been the core of many other active research such as quantum teleportation[32, 33], dense coding[34, 35], quantum communication[36] and quantum cryptography[37].
+It is believed that the conceptual puzzles posed by entanglement have now become a physical source to brew completely novel ideas that might result in applications.